ssgaming15/lets-code-now/README.md

 # lets-code-now
-i am bigenier in cooding so help me
+i am beginner in cooding so help me!!!!